elgertam/cookiecutter-pipenv/docs/tutorial.rst

 Step 4: Install Dev Requirements
 --------------------------------

-You should still be in the folder containing the ``requirements_dev.txt`` file.
+You should still be in the folder containing the ``Pipfile`` file.

-Your virtualenv should still be activated.
-If it isn't, activate it now.
-Install the new project's local development requirements:

 .. code-block:: bash

-    pip install -r requirements_dev.txt
+    $ pipenv install --dev

 Step 5: Set Up Travis CI